 There are certainly many ways to stay in the Kimberley.
 From cabins and eco-lodges to luxury homestay accommodation.
 But to really understand this ancient landscape and dive into the essence of what Kimberley is all about, I believe you need to be one with nature, and camping is the only way of being with nature.
 It’s part and parcel of any Kimberley Adventure.

 There is nothing like sitting around a campfire, cooking, eating, sipping a glass of wine and contemplating the things you have just discovered and experienced during the day.

 This is why evenings were special moments of the tour.
 Because it’s when we listen to our tour mates’ story and share our knowledge and experiences.
 On the 8 days we spent together, we had time to talk to each other, share our passions, say what motivates us to travel and why we were there.

-The group was fantastic, I have never see such an efficient team work, with positevely minded people, high in spirit, always ready to help, no matter what happens.
+The group was fantastic, and I have never seen such efficient teamwork, with positive-minded people, high in spirit, always ready to help, no matter what happens.

 After all, we were there for the same reason.
 We all had something in common.
 A deep passion for the sunburnt country, to cite Dorothea Mackellar’s quote:

 “I love a sunburnt country, a land of sweeping plains, of ragged mountain ranges, of droughts and flooding rains.
 I love her far horizons, I love her jewel-sea, her beauty and her terror – The wide brown land for me!”

 Reasons for going on a tour of the Kimberley Australia

 Joining a tour is all about creating connection, engaging and developing a genuine bonding with your tour mates who share the same passion for the great Southern Land.

 This Kimberley Tour really took me out of my comfort zone and taught me how to be a better team player.
 I have learnt new things, have been inspired by fascinating personal stories, and last but not least, I have made new lovely friends.